Senate confirms Ajit Pai as FCC Chairman

 The process was largely a formality, as a friendly Republican majority in the Senate pretty much guaranteed Pai’s confirmation.
 There was vocal last-minute opposition by the likes of Maria Cantwell (D-WA) and Ron Wyden (D-OR), but it was ultimately quixotic and they likely knew it.
 It’s clear, however, that they consider this a serious issue.

 The vote wasn’t strictly along party lines, which is a little surprising.
 Joseph Manchin (D-WV), Claire McCaskill (D-MO), Gary Peters (D-MI), and Jon Tester (D-MT) all voted to confirm, despite Democratic leadership tending to condemn Pai’s actions against net neutrality and privacy.
+While these four Democrats gave ayes, no Republicans were to be found in the “nay” column.

 It may be that these voting records will come back to haunt the Senators in question; the Chairman’s plan to reverse 2015’s Open Internet Order and weaken net neutrality rules is a deeply unpopular one.
 (Failing to vote, for or against, may also be prosecuted by angry constituents.)